tech-inducers/kuhakT/docs/readme.md

 ## Introduction
-kuhakT is a open-source IOT platform, it has been designed in the view of following layers and can be tailored using organization specific requirements the platform is designed for device to device /device to service/service to device or service/service communication.
+kuhakT is a open-source IOT platform, it has been designed in the view of following layers and can be tailored using organization specific requirements

+The platform is designed for device to device /device to service/service to device or service/service communication.
 * MQTT engine - a core component for light-weight message communication within platform framework
 * Workflow engine - user specific process definition and deployment for managed device or service specific workflow
 * Restful engine for device registration, authentication and domain registration